-- (b) The board may reactivate a lapsed license if the applicant pays reactivation fee and meets the requirements for granting of an initial license. - (c) A physician assistant may apply for a duplicate license if his/her license is lost, stolen, or destroyed. - (d) A physician assistant may offer to voluntarily relinquish his/her license at any time, however the board may, at its discretion, refuse to accept such offer. - (e) Notwithstanding the foregoing, in a public health emergency declared by the Governor, a physician assistant license which lapsed due to non-renewal may be emergently reactivated.
+- (B) Refer the application to the application review committee to bring proceedings to deny the application upon stated reasons, following the procedure set forth in Chapter 7 of these Rules; - (C) Allow the applicant to withdraw the application; - (D) Agree in writing signed by the applicant, to the issuance of a license subject to restrictions and/or conditions; or - (E) Defer action pending successful completion by the applicant of a medical competence examination such as the special purpose examination (SPEX) and/or such other examination, review, evaluation or course of study designated by the board and/or the board's receipt, review and approval of other information requested during the interview. - (vi) If an applicant for reactivation does not have a licensure interview, a license may be reactivated only upon a majority vote of the board.
+The board may conduct this vote by voice vote, and may do so using a consent list showing applicants for approval. - (vii) If the board denies reactivation of a lapsed license, the applicant may appeal that decision pursuant to W.S.
+33-26-407(a). - (c) A physician assistant may apply for a duplicate license if a license is lost, stolen, or destroyed. - (d) A physician assistant may offer to voluntarily relinquish a license at any time, however the board may, at its discretion, refuse to accept such offer. - (e) Notwithstanding the foregoing, in a public health emergency declared by the Governor, a physician assistant license which lapsed due to non-renewal may be emergently reactivated.
 The physician assistant shall submit an application on a form provided or approved by the board.
 The application shall be reviewed by the executive director or his designee, who shall have sole discretion whether to approve the application; if the application is denied, it will be deemed converted to an application for regular reactivation under subsection (b) of this section.
 There is no fee for this application or license, and the emergently reactivated license shall automatically expire upon the termination of the public health emergency.
 A physician assistant wishing to practice after the end of the emergency reactivation granted under this subsection shall follow the reactivation process set forth in subsection (b) of this section before doing so.
-The following criteria must be met for approval of emergency reactivation of a license under this subsection: - (i) The physician assistant must submit an application on a form provided, or approved, by the board; - (ii) The physician assistant must have held a full, unrestricted license to practice as a physician assistant in Wyoming no less recently than December 31, 2017, or have held a full, unrestricted license to practice as a physician assistant in Wyoming no less recently than December 31, 2015 and been engaged in active practice as a physician assistant in another jurisdiction no later than December 31, 2017; and, - (iii) Queries regarding the physician assistant to the National Practitioner Data Bank and the FSMB's Physician Data Center do not reveal revocation, surrender, relinquishment, suspension or other termination of the physician assistant's license or privileges to practice in any state, hospital, or health care facility.
+The following criteria must be met for approval of emergency reactivation of a license under this subsection: - (i) The physician assistant must submit an application on a form provided, or approved, by the board; - (ii) The physician assistant must have held a full, unrestricted license to practice as a physician assistant in Wyoming no less recently than December 31, 2021, or have held a full, unrestricted license to practice as a physician assistant in Wyoming no less recently than December 31, 2017 and been engaged in active practice as a physician assistant in another jurisdiction no later than December 31, 2019; and,

+(iii) Queries regarding the physician assistant to the National Practitioner Data Bank and the FSMB's Physician Data Center do not reveal revocation, surrender, relinquishment, suspension or other termination of the physician assistant's license or privileges to practice in any state, hospital, or health care facility.